duyouhua/TvDialog/README.md

 ## Include

-- EditDialog
+- EditDialog--- AlertDialog with EditText

-- PasswordDialog
+- PasswordDialog -- Pin box for TV Parental Control and Program Lock

-- ToastDialog
+- ToastDialog -- Toast with icon, also can be used as Tips Box

 ## Features